pussinboots/bankapp/README.md

 to insert your bank data.
 But be carefull run the importer only from your local maschine because you should not store your bank login somewhere on the net.

 ##Todos
+* page to insert your data manualy
 * build a android phonegap app and publish it in google play
-* at the moment only for my account there exists bank data
+* at the moment only for my account there exists bank data (maybe dummy data for new user to test)
 * rest interface to insert encrypted bank data for any account how wants to use the app
 * historical graphs that show the development of your money
 * forcast of mone development based on historical data